kmkamath/aws-cdk-stacks/README.md

 ```

 ## Contributing
-Community contributions and pull requests are welcomed, but beware of zero automations and testing.
+Community contributions and pull requests are welcomed, but beware of zero automation's and testing.
 So please test manually and run linter.
 Also, always scrub the `/cfg` folder files before committing.
 The secrets in there need to be moved to AWS secrets manager.